jeff4/bionotes.github.io/ochem.md

 * 2/02 More on chap 6 and return(); success!
 * 2/03-5 Section 6- allylic bromination
 * 2/08 Began proper section on nucleophilic substitution and elimination reactions
-* 2/09-11 More on nucleophilic substitution and elimination via base.
-Hamlet ppt.saf
+* 2/09-12 More on nucleophilic substitution and elimination via base.
+Hamlet ppt.